alexchu-dev/alexchu-dev/README.md

-Hello there 👋
+Hello 👋
 =========================
-I am a full stack developer and currently focus on API development.
-I am learning Machine Learning and Artificial Intelligence.

-I am also an aviation enthusiast.
+I am a fullstack developer, interested in AI and ML.
 -------------

 * ✉️  You can contact me at [alexchu.developer@gmail.com](mailto:alexchu.developer@gmail.com)